-> Training Grants
+Training Grants

-As of 2021-22, faculty have received two NIH funded training grants to which Psychology graduate students may apply:
+As of 2023-24, faculty have access to one NIH funded training grant to which Psychology graduate students may apply:

-- Mechanisms of Learning Across Development and Species Training Grant - Training in Advanced Data Analytics to End Drug-Related Harms (TADA)
+• Training in Advanced Data Analytics to End Drug-Related Harms (TADA)

-Being accepted into one of the Psychology Department Training Grants (T32) is highly regarded but does not excuse you from the requirement to submit at least one fellowship application to an outside source within your first four years in the graduate program.
+Being accepted as a trainee into a training grant is highly regarded but does not excuse you from the requirement to submit at least one fellowship application to an outside source within your first four years in the graduate program.

-Outside Employment
+Cutside Employment

 Merit (stipend) awards through the LGS preclude substantial concurrent paid employment.
-If a student on stipend is interested in a specific part-time paid opportunity relevant to their research and/or career goals, they should first obtain approval from their mentor and then consult with the DGS, who will discuss with the LGS as needed.
+If a student on a stipend is interested in a specific part-time paid opportunity relevant to their research and/or career goals, they should first obtain approval from their mentor and then consult with the DGS, who will discuss it with the LGS as needed.